 - ABC should maintain and strengthen current links with APNET and should take advantage of the ongoing restructuring process at APNET to entrench the 2002 agreement based on a long-term arrangement. - However, there is more ABC can do in regard to networking.
-It should work with other organisations such as PABA, book development councils, Sida, NORAD, Hivos, etc. to get African publishing valued by African governments.
+It should work with other organisations such as PABA, book development councils, Sida, NORAD, Hivos, etc. to get African publishing valued by African governments by contributing to the provision of data to help governments understand the economic and social impact of the publishing industry.

 In order to raise its profile as an African book sector organisation ABC has, under its research and development programme, developed partnerships with several book sector organisations, which have materialised into successful implementation of various activities.
-These include a joint seminar on 'Strengthening African Scholarly Publishing' with the Dag Hammarskjold Foundation (DHF) in 2002; researching and compiling of Africa's 100 Best Books list for the Zimbabwe International Book Fair (ZIBF) in 2002; co-publishing of The Electronic African Bookworm with The International Network for the Availability of Scientific Publications (INASP) in 2002; and The African Scholarly Writers Handbook in 2003 with DHF in 2003.
-Additionally, ABC marketed and distributed publications on African publishing by the Association for the Development of Education in Africa (ADEA), INASP, Bellagio Publishing Network and ZIBF.
+These include a joint seminar on 'Strengthening African Scholarly Publishing' with the Dag Hammarskjold Foundation (DHF) in 2002; researching and compiling of Africa's 100 Best Books list for the Zimbabwe International Book Fair (ZIBF) in 2002; co-publishing of The Electronic African Bookworm with The International Network for the Availability of Scientific Publications (INASP) in 2002; and ongoing planning of The African Scholarly Writers' Handbook with DHF from 2003.
+Additionally, ABC marketed and distributed publications on African publishing by the Association for the Development of Education in Africa (ADEA), INASP, ellagio Publishing Network and ZIBF.
+Further development of such forms of dialogue and the publication and dissemination of research findings may be the best way to build awareness of these issues at government levels.
+ABC's role in this respect should be to support rather than lead.